We all think we won’t be so unlucky to fall prey to the common online scams in Singapore.

 5. Impersonation Online Scam in Singapore

-Another emerging common online scam in Singapore is the impersonation scam.
-In this scam, scammers may hack into your friend’s social media or accounts and assume their identity.
+Another emerging common online scam in Singapore is the impersonation internet scam.
+In this online scam, scammers may hack into your friend’s social media or internet accounts and assume their identity.
 Then, posing as your friend, they may ask to borrow some money from you.
 Unsuspectingly and unfortunately, you oblige, thinking that your friend would pay you back.

-How do scammers hack into your social media accounts?
+But how do scammers hack into your social media accounts?

-Companies are Not Immune
+Companies are Not Immune From Internet Scams Online

 Even companies are not spared from the impersonation scam.